Five Finger Death Punch: History

-Formation, departure of Bingham, and The Way of the Fist (2005–2009)
+Formation, The Way of the Fist and Roberts' departure (2005–2009)

 Five Finger Death Punch was founded in 2005 by former U.P.O. bassist Zoltan Bathory and drummer Jeremy Spencer, Zoltan deriving the band's name from classic martial arts cinema.
+Guitarist Zoltan Bathory commented on the band's name: "The name of the band has to have some kind of effect.
+It doesn't have to be positive.
+It doesn't have to be, like, 'That's the greatest name in the world!'
+It can be, 'Oh my god, that's the dumbest fucking shit I ever heard!'
+Equally good, because it got a reaction.
+I mean, I don't think you can beat Five Finger Death Punch.
+That's probably the worst fucking name.
+In fact, we almost changed it, but then Ivan came in and said, 'That's the best name ever, they're gonna fucking hate it!
+Keep it!
+That's fucking ridiculous!"

 Bassist Matt Snell joined in early 2006.
 Later that year, Bathory contacted former Motograter vocalist Ivan Moody, sending him some of the material the band had recorded and asked him to audition for the vocalist position.
 Moody flew from his home in Denver, Colorado to Los Angeles and quickly began recording material with the band.

 By the end of 2006, their debut album, The Way of the Fist had been recorded and entirely self-produced.
 The album was recorded with Stevo "Shotgun" Bruno and Mike Sarkisyan and was mixed by guitarist Logan Mader.
 After searching for a second guitarist, they found Caleb Bingham who played some shows with the band, but was later replaced by Darrell Roberts.
 Shortly after recording the album, they signed a record deal with Firm Music, a branch of "The Firm".
 On July 10, 2007, they released an EP, Pre-Emptive Strike exclusively through the American iTunes Store.
 The album's lead single, "The Bleeding", was released on July 13, 2007.
 The Way of the Fist was released on July 31, 2007.
 The album entered the Billboard 200 at number 199 and was certified gold in 2011.